 Chief of Safety, Department of Public Utilities

-Chief of Safety, Christopher Warren, joined the Department of Public Utilities (DPU) in late fall of 2015.
+Chief of Safety, Christopher Warren, joined the Department of Public Utilities (DPU) in l2015.
 He is a Board Certified Safety Professional (CSP) in Comprehensive Practice and a Certified Construction Health and Safety Technician (CHST) with more than 18 years in the construction industry.
 Twelve of those years carry extensive experience in hazard assessments, environmental management, emergency response, and occupational health and safety management.

 Prior to joining the City of Cleveland, Warren was responsible for the safety, quality control and environmental management of multiple environmental remediation and infrastructure projects nationwide for the Department of Defense.
 He has also provided direct oversight of multiple heavy civil projects over the years, including the Northeast Ohio Regional Sewer District’s Euclid Creek Tunnel on the east side of Cleveland.